 OSHA requires that convenient fixed or portable eyewash stations be placed in any workplace where corrosive chemicals are used.
 Eyewash stations are in place to flush a person’s eyes in case a foreign material like a chemical gets in them.

-Eyewash stations and portable eyewash stations come with common directions that are to be used in case of a mishap.
+Eyewash stations and portable eyewash stations come with common directions, hazmat placards must also come with these hazardous chemicals, that are to be used in case of a mishap.

 - Go Immediately to the Eyewash Station – Do not hesitate.
 If a chemical splashes in your eyes, time is important.